completion rate (average/year)

 “We all work through the admin chat in that course,” says Lee, “and all the information is right there for the future.”

-Through utilizing the 360Learning platform, Lee and his L&D team have been able to create a really impactful new hire onboarding program through collaborative learning.
+Through utilizing the 360Learning platform, Lee and his L&D team have been able to create a really impactful new hire onboarding program through peer-driven upskilling.

-The ConnectWise story is a great example of how collaborative learning enables impactful new hire onboarding:
+The ConnectWise story is a great example of how peer-driven upskilling enables impactful new hire onboarding:

 • Internal subject-matter experts create courses: subject-matter experts can create tailored content to help new hires start strong out the gate and not have to search around for the answers for too long.